 NICOLE K. ORR

-BRANCH LEADER FOR CFI PORTLAND
+BRANCH MANAGER FOR CFI PORTLAND

-Nicole Orr is the administrative assistant for CFI–Portland.
+Nicole Orr is the branch manger for CFI–Portland.
 Working with youth has always been very important to her.
 In her teens, Nicole was an assistant team leader for a Search and Rescue Unit.
 There, she taught young people wilderness survival skills, as well as crime scene protocols.
 As an adult, Nicole strongly advocates the written word.
 She has helped run and participated in National Novel Writing Month for ten years and has been a freelance children’s author for five years.
 Nicole moved to Oregon from Indiana because it was the furthest she could get from that kind of religious mentality without hitting the ocean.
 In 2012, Nicole temporarily moved to Brisbane, Australia, and became fascinated at the religious differences culture to culture.
-She is a lifetime homeschooler and always delighted to prove that atheist homeschoolers do indeed exist!
+She is a lifetime homeschooler and is always delighted to prove that atheist homeschoolers do indeed exist!

 FORMER BRANCH LEADER